 Coordinate your bridesmaids with matching purses #Fashion#bouquet alternatives#bridesmaid gifts#bridesmaids#clutches#steal-this-idea Updated Mar 15 2021 (Posted Dec 26 2012) Catherine Clark bijouxandbits Photo by Charla Maarschalk Krista wanted to give her bridesmaids a coordinating item that wasn't a dress, so she opted for matching purses and brooches.
 Here was Krista's scheme: I told the girls to pick any dress that they wanted to wear to the wedding as long as it was black and to also coordinate between themselves what brightly coloured shoes they wanted to wear.
 Once the girls got their shoes, I started working on their clutches.
 I coordinated a different brooch and pattern to match their shoe colours.
 Krista made each of these herself.
 You can purchase clutch frames at places like Etsy and Amazon, and tutorials abound on YouTube.
 Or you can buy them, of course.
 The best part is that your posse will be able to store the necessities (tissues, lippy, flask, etc.) while they accompany you down the aisle.
 See the rest of Krista and Rob's colourful relaxed DIYed wedding.
-Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Crystal & Denny's rockabilly red and turquoise wedding NEXT An Omaha wedding with an art gallery backdrop Show/Hide comments [ 5 ] I got my brooch bouquet online and Marie, the woman who custom made it, also makes these kinds of clutch purses.
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Crystal & Denny's rockabilly red and turquoise wedding NEXT An Omaha wedding with an art gallery backdrop Show/Hide comments [ 5 ] I got my brooch bouquet online and Marie, the woman who custom made it, also makes these kinds of clutch purses.
 Here is a link in case you need a recommendation– she does great work! 🙂 http://www.etsy.com/shop/LionsgateDesigns?ref=seller_info Reply Hi Shelene, the bouquet is actually from Marie! 🙂 she did tell me about her clutches but the person that she works with to make them didn't have the flashy patterns that I was quite looking for.
 I went to a local fabric store to see if I could find some examples, really liked what I saw and thought to myself "this can't be too hard to pull off" and decided to engage my experienced sewing friend, Val.
 I then worked with Marie to find the perfect broaches.
 She had sent me several extras to work with.
 I was going to send back the ones that I didn't use but decided to keep for myself.
 It was a fun project! 🙂 Reply The website style and design is perfect, the content is really good :).
 Very useful info !
 Reply I love those yellow shoes on the picture!!!
 Where can I find me some?
 Anyone?
 Reply Rita, this wedding happened in 2011, which means the shoes are could be from 2010… which means it's unlikely you could find the exact same style five years later.
 Sorry! 🙁 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.